sebastiansierra777/germany-gva/README.md

 ## 🎯 Overview

-This project aims to detect the influence of GVA in Industry & Energy on the German Economy, in particular, in GDP (PPP) Per Capita for the year 2021
+This project aims to detect the influence of GVA in Industry & Energy, and Manufacturing (a subset of the former) on the German Economy, in particular, in GDP (PPP) Per Capita for the year 2021

 ## 🚀 Installation